Health & Safety in the Classroom, Studio & Lab

 Accommodations will be made for those infected with COVID-19, as well as for anyone determined to be in close contact with someone infected with COVID-19, to ensure that they are not present on campus while they are or may be ill.
 If an instructor requires an extended absence, they should follow regularly established absence reporting procedures within their departments and colleges to ensure reasonable accommodations for the instructor and instructional continuity for the students.
 These accommodations may include, but are not limited to, participating in or teaching classes remotely, or taking leave until it is deemed safe for the individual to return.
 Employees, including instructors, should contact Human Resources if there are questions about what leave options may be available.
 Students should contact Dean on Call.

 Visitors, including but not limited to guest speakers and contractors must comply with SF State’s health and safety protocols.
 Visitors may access the campus buildings during normal business hours.
-SF State's indoor face covering requirement remains in place when the County’s community level is medium or high.
+Face masking is required indoors.
 If individual visitors organize and/or participate in activities on campus, these activities are subject the campus Time, Place and Manner policy.
 The campus may also exercise its responsibility to control outdoor access.

 COVID-19 Teaching Scenarios